Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Can people of any gender or sex experience groinal responses?

 People of any gender, sex, or age can experience groinal responses.
-A person with OCD who experiences groinal responses may engage in the following compulsions in order to reduce their distress:
+A person with OCD who experiences groinal responses may engage in a wide variety of compulsions in order to reduce their distress.

 • Seeking reassurance from friends and family